Digispark ATtiny85: Install and Setup. Easily save space using

 For successful Digispark ATtiny85 detection you will see this (message is

-libusb-win32 Devices, digispark bootloader) this appears after you plug
+libusb-win32 Devices, digispark bootloader - after the highlighted line "Keyboards" below).
+This appears after you plug

 in the Digispark to a USB port:

 1. Install the Arduino IDE